-- Conduct a GIS analysis for candidate Protected Intersections by identifying - o Major Highway intersections with other Major Highways and Arterials - The subset of those intersections with other master planned streets that provide connectivity in some or all quadrants within a one-half mile radius - Consider definitions for candidate Protected Intersections, including - Does the applicable master plan recommend additional through lanes or other capacity improvement such as a grade-separated interchange? - Is the intersection in a designated urban area? - o Is the intersection the location of an existing or future fixed-guideway transit station? - Review draft recommendations with TISTWG.
+- Conduct a GIS analysis for candidate Protected Intersections by identifying - Major Highway intersections with other Major Highways and Arterials - The subset of those intersections with other master planned streets that provide connectivity in some or all quadrants within a one-half mile radius - Consider definitions for candidate Protected Intersections, including - Does the applicable master plan recommend additional through lanes or other capacity improvement such as a grade-separated interchange? - o Is the intersection in a designated urban area? - o Is the intersection the location of an existing or future fixed-guideway transit station? - o How far from the intersection does the "protected" designation extend? - Review draft recommendations with TISTWG.